-Two annual entrance bursaries of \$1,000 are awarded to first-year students based on financial need.
+Entrance bursaries of \$1,000 are awarded to first-year students based on financial need.
 Students must apply before June 1 to be eligible.
-Application form available online at www.millarcollege.ca/apply.
+Application form is available online at www.millarcollege.ca/apply.
+These bursaries are made possible by the Sheppard Memorial Fund, the Karsgaard Foundation, and the Herbert Peeler Memorial Trust.